Judge tosses convictions in 2002 killing of NBA star Chris Paul's grandfather

 Cauthen and his brother, Banner, were convicted of first-degree murder and are serving life sentences.
 Bryant, Tolliver and Dorrell Brayboy were convicted of second-degree murder and were released after serving prison time.
 Brayboy was fatally stabbed outside a Winston-Salem supermarket in 2019.

-Monday's petition by a state attorney said that, without action, Cauthen and Banner "will be released back into the community without this Court having an opportunity to hear and determine the State’s issues on appeal.”
+Monday's petition to the appeals court by a state attorney said that, without action, Cauthen and Banner "will be released back into the community without this Court having an opportunity to hear and determine the State’s issues on appeal.”

 Forsyth County District Attorney Jim O’Neill criticized Broadie’s ruling, in particular his dismissals of the cases “with prejudice,” which could make them harder to appeal.